raydeng2007/Blog/src/pages/04–09–2018-first-post/index.md

 to start!

-After a couple of months of researching and reading on materials,it suddenly hit me that maybe I could combine my two passions, basketball and ~~shawarma~~  statistics!
+After a couple of months of researching and reading on materials,it suddenly hit me that maybe I could combine my two passions, basketball and statistics!
 There are plenty of statistical analytics to be done in basketball, I loved staring at players/teams stats and talking about it already, why not take the whole thing to the internet and integrate data science into it?
 So that's how I came up with the idea of this blog, I built it using a really powerful static site generating framework called Gatsby.js that uses React to render components as well